 In particular, the OET Listening Part C can contain from two to four speakers, and all of them may have a different accent, meaning you need to understand people from different countries speak for several minutes at a time.
 As you work through sample exams, make note of the accents that you have trouble understanding and be sure to get extra practice with these accents.

 One main difference between the OET Listening Parts B and C is the length of recordings.
 In Part B, you will hear a short conversation or monologue, typically about a minute in length, and then you will get a break.
 However, in Part C, you will listen to an interview or presentation for four to five minutes with no breaks.
 This can be particularly difficult because the speaker or speakers will be talking at a natural speed.
 For this reason, it is recommended that you practice listening to radio programs or podcasts, which typically have longer dialogues or monologues, and try to follow the main idea of the conversation and the opinions of each speaker.
+Above all, practicing Benchmark OET exam-grade listening practice tests should help you overcome the speed issue as our listening practice tests come with a feature to increase or decrease the voiceover pace.

 As we mentioned, in the OET Listening Part C, you will hear one or two speakers talk for several minutes on a topic and you will need to answer six multiple choice questions at the same time.
 It is important that you be able to recognize when the speaker or speakers change topics so that you can answer the question related to that moment in the recording.
 One key skill in doing that is listening for certain signpost phrases, such as those that indicate an example, a counterexample, or a change of topic.